mmonereo/ft_server/readme.md

 - Dockerfile is responsible of creating the container with the Debian Buster image as the base image.
 It will also copy a few config files and the Wordpress files into the container from the src folder.
 Finally it will execute the init.sh script.

-- The script will handle creation of the SSL certificate , configuration for Nginx and the services.
+- The script will handle creation of the SSL certificate as well as configuration for Nginx and the services.
 It will also grant needed permissions and start all the services.